 Figure 7.
-A shared memory partition in a logically overcommitted memory configuration of physical memory that is currently allocated to the shared memory partition from the shared memory pool is 2.1 GB.
+A shared memory partition in a logically overcommitted memory configuration

+The figure shows a shared memory partition that is assigned 2.5 GB of logical memory.
+Its maximum logical memory is 3 GB and its minimum logical memory is 1 GB.
+The figure also shows that the amount of physical memory that is currently allocated to the shared memory partition from the shared memory pool is 2.1 GB.
 If the workload that runs in the shared memory partition currently uses 2.1 GB of memory and requires an additional 0.2 GB of memory, and the shared memory pool is logically overcommitted, the hypervisor allocates an additional 0.2 GB of physical memory to the shared memory partition by assigning memory pages that are not currently in use by other shared memory partitions.